20 Best Podcasts in Spanish: Improve Your Listening Skills

 3. Coffee Break Spanish (beginner to intermediate)

-Launched in 2008 by the Radio Lingua network, Coffee Break Spanish podcast has hundreds of individual lessons that gradually improve your Spanish.
+Launched in 2008 by the Radio Lingua network, the Coffee Break Spanish podcast has hundreds of individual lessons that gradually improve your Spanish.

 In fact, all of the Coffee Break Language podcasts are excellent.

-How does it work?
+How Does it Work?

 Don’t be put off by the nationality – Mark has an excellent Spanish accent!